 A number of manufacturers make these compact coffee machines that can sit in a regular cup holder.
 After some initial preparation, an espresso on the go is just a press of a button away.

 Are you a parent to small children?
 Then a seat back protector is a brilliant accessory.
 These protect the fabric of the front seats from scuffs, drink spills, and worse!
 Euro for euro they’re tremendous value – and some even have clear pockets for tablets and phones they can watch hands-free.

 Mounted on the dashboard, this compact GPS-based unit projects a display with the car’s speed upwards onto the lower part of the windscreen.
 They’re surprisingly useful as they help to both keep the driver's eyes on the road ahead and maintain the speed limit; two important issues when it comes to driving safely.

-In the year of staycations, we all know that trying to pack everything into the boot of your car isn’t the best part of your holiday, but this 470-litre roof box is going to be a game changer.
+Ever since Covid-19, staycations have been a popular choice for many families.
+We all know that trying to pack everything into the boot of your car isn’t the best part of your holiday, but this 470-litre roof box is going to be a game changer.
 The box opens and locks from both sides and has a spring lid that stays open on its own.
 And let’s be honest, we all care about appearance when it comes to our cars; this box is sleek and tidy so won’t look unsightly.

 Often an expensive added extra when buying a new car, you can buy a reversing camera kit that might make more financial sense.
 They consist of a small and inconspicuous rear mounted video camera and a modified rear-view mirror, which incorporates a screen to show you what the camera is seeing.